dance-or-dont

 it was easier for me to work with alpha now, I used a bit of scrolling and

-rotation on the feedback src
+rotation on the feedback src to leave cool trails behind.

 I also tried out a trick that elle has been using to create pseudo-3d in hydra to create a bit of a looking-down perspective, which created a sense of perspective like looking down on a pit of sand.